s9w/magneto/README.md

 ![Example state](http://i.imgur.com/xXkFltH.png)

 ### Movie
 When movie mode is enabled with `-measure=movie`, a number of system states are outputted.
 The format is like above, the different states are divided by a blank line.
-Note that `TMin` us used as temperature.
+Note that `TMin` is used as temperature.

 ### Energy
 `-measure=energy` measures the energy of the system given by the hamiltonian.
 It's averaged over `avgN` measurements of different systems.